korcankaraokcu/PINCE/README.md

 ***Notes:***
 - GDB enhancements (peda, pwndbg, etc) that use a global gdbinit file might cause PINCE to misfunction at times.
 Please disable them or use them locally before starting PINCE
-- Having spaces in your path might cause GDB to fail compiling

 # Running PINCE
 Just run ```sh PINCE.sh``` in the PINCE directory